genmeblog/techtest/docs/api.md

 ------------------------------------------------------------------------

-You can group by a result of gruping function which gets row as map and should return group name.
+You can group by a result of grouping function which gets row as map and should return group name.
 When map is used as a group name, ungrouping restore original column names.

 ``` clojure
 (api/group-by DS (fn [row] (* (:V1 row)